http-kit/http-kit/README.md

 ## GraalVM Native Image

 http-kit server and client are compatible with GraalVM Native Image.
-See the [test-native](test-native) project which is ran in CI.
+See the [test-native](test-native) project which is run in CI.

 ## Hack locally